nitronoid/PokemonTCG/PTCGGuides.md

   /// @param [in] _action the type of action that will be performed on the choice
   /// @param [in] _options cards to choose from
   /// @param [in] _amount amount of cards to choose (if possible)
+  /// @return the indices of the picked cards, in _options
 //--------------------------------------------------------------------------------------
 virtual std::vector<size_t> chooseCards(
       const PTCG::PLAYER _player,